 J’ai passé quatre mois dans le département des Ressources Humaine, en charge du recrutement.
 Mes tâches principales ont été de poster des offres de stages, sélectionner et interviewer les candidats, créer des documents et créer des partenariats avec les universités françaises.
 J’ai eu beaucoup de liberté dans mon travail : grâce à ça, j’ai gagné en organisation et su gérer les priorités.
 Mais parfois, on peut faire des erreurs, cela arrive.
 Ne vous inquiétez pas, vous êtes ici pour apprendre, apprendre de nouvelles choses ou approfondir des connaissances.
 L’expérience EduCARE et de l’Inde n’est rien sans l’expérience personnelle.
 Voyager et la vie quotidienne ont une part importante : la culture, les routes, les paysages, la nourriture ou le logement.
 L’organisation m’a donné les outils et les méthodes pour accomplir mon travail et aussi des opportunités de connaître un incroyable pays.

 I come from south of Sweden and have studied International Social Science with focused concentration on Peace and Development.
 My internship with EduCARE India provided me with the perfect learning experience of working with a grass root NGO to complement my theoretical studies.
 I was assigned Social Project Manager and worked with different Micro Finance and Women Empowerment projects which have developed me both on a personal and professional stage.
 I appreciate EduCARE’s close cooperation with the local community and its vision to strengthen the leadership role of women and young people in the community.
 The breath taking nature, fascinating culture and kindest people made it an amazing experience for me to live and intern in the northern part of India.
-I highly recommend everyone to gain such an enriching experience.

 I have a bachelor degree in Biology of Population and I am studying Environmental Engineering in Paris.
 During my studies I had opportunities to work as an intern in different places such as an engineering consulting firm in France or research centre in Australia.
 However interning with EduCARE was the first time I engaged myself in a project in a developing country.